 The TMDL area is experiencing rapid population growth resulting in increased land development, which creates challenges associated with increased stormwater run-off over expansive impervious land cover.
 Figure 7 shows land use in the TMDL area based on 2015 land use data.
 The impact of stormwater quality from construction and land development should be addressed as a part of reducing bacteria loading in local waterways.
 Implementing development practices, such as green infrastructure and low impact development (GI/LID), can help manage water quality by slowing down stormwater run-off and allowing natural processes and filtration to clean the water before it is delivered to local waterways.
-GI/LID can also provide habitat, flood protection, and aesthetic benefit which supports economic development by increasing the quality of life for North Texans.
+GI/LID can also provide habitat, flood protection, and aesthetic benefits which supports economic development by increasing the quality of life for North Texans.
 Proper management of stormwater run-off through GI/LID can reduce the impacts of the built environment on surrounding areas and water resources.

-- The Stormwater Technical Subcommittee assumed the responsibilities of the Planning and Development Implementation Strategies and first met on May 29, 2014. - The Stormwater Technical Subcommittee then met on April 26, 2016; May 11, 2017; December 18, 2017; and May 24, 2018.
+- Activity The Stormwater Technical Subcommittee assumed the responsibilities of the Planning and Development Implementation Strategies in 2014. - The Stormwater Technical Subcommittee met on May 3, 2018, May 29, 2019, November 19, 2019, January 28, 2021, May 13, 2021, September 21, 2021, January 27, 2022, October 11, 2022, and March 21, 2023.

-- Increase adoption, implementation, and reduce barriers to, green infrastructure/low impact development (GI/LID). - Encourage participation in the regional recognition program, integrated Stormwater Management (iSWM). - Increase capacity and dissemination of technical and educational resources available regarding the impact of construction sites and disturbed lands on stormwater quality.
+- Increase adoption, implementation, and reduce barriers to green infrastructure/low impact development (GI/LID). - Encourage participation in the regional recognition program, integrated Stormwater Management (iSWM). - Increase capacity and dissemination of technical and educational resources available regarding the impact of construction sites and disturbed lands on stormwater quality.

-- 2 planning and development implementation strategies have been initiated - 1 planning and development implementation strategy is in progress
+- 2 planning and development implementation strategies have been initiated. - 1 planning and development implementation strategy is in progress.

-• Upon review of the planning and development implementation strategies, the Stormwater Technical Subcommittee did not make any changes to the priority levels.
+• Upon review of the planning and development implementation strategies, three strategy priority levels changed.

-Figure 12.
+Figure 7.
 Land Use in TMDL Area